tobyatgithub/data_structure_and_algorithms/challenges/array_binary_search/README.md

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->
 Approach: I use recurrsion to realize the algorithm.
+Detail please find in the Solution session below.
+The actually code can be found in this repository array_binary_search.py
 The big O time shall be log(n) since each time we divide the lenght by factor of 2.
 The big O space shall be n as we don't save anything extra, so the space will be equal to the input.

 ## Solution
 <!-- Embedded whiteboard image -->